odap-ac-uk/manual/ODAP_manual.md

 Some studies, addressing aims that are within the scope of the CCP, have chosen to contribute data into the ODAP for linkage to CCP and other datasets.
 Because these studies are addressing questions that are directly within the scope of the CCP, where appropriate, participants in these studies are eligible to be enrolled under the CCP.

+Under our existing protocol and approvals for the ISARIC CCP, we have recruited over 300,000 Covid patients without explicit consent, into an observational study, with clear and specific aims.
+We are now linking this data to other studies, including consented studies such as GenOMICC and RECOVERY, and non-consented studies such as COG-UK viral sequencing.

+Applying the established governance and data handling procedures for the ISARIC CCP to the additional linked data from these studies will enable cross-cutting research, all within the specific aims of the CCP.
+To achieve this, we have agreed to recruit all patients in the following studies into the ISARIC CCP, if they are known to meet the inclusion criteria for the CCP:

+- GenOMICC
+- RECOVERY
+- PHOSP
+- COG-UK
+- HEAL-COVID

+In each case, we will only recruit patients who meet the inclusion criteria for CCP.
+In our view, there is no ethical or information governance difference between recruiting a patient remotely from a hospital, or recruiting them remotely from within our trusted research environment.
+This has been agreed with the ISARIC CCP study sponsor and is explicitly stated in CAG and PBPP applications.

 ### Examples

-The ISARIC4C consortium will incorporate participants from the PHOSP, [GenOMICC](https://genomicc.org/) and [COG-UK](https://www.cogconsortium.uk/) studies into the ISARIC4C study, creating a superset of participants in a single "spine".
+The ISARIC4C consortium will incorporate participants from other studies into ISARIC4C study, creating a superset of participants in a single "spine".
 Doing so would allow them to match to NHS data under existing ISARIC4C data agreements.

 To do this, we need to have an ID and an NHS number, or CHI number, as a minimum standard.
 Some participants in the other studies may already be in ISARIC4C.
 These need to be identified and tagged as being the same individual.
 This will be done by comparison of NHS or CHI numbers.
 The spine will contain all the joins between projects and participants.
 Those participants that are not already in the ISARIC4C system will have an ISARIC4C ID allocated to them.